scottdaniel/sbx_metaphlan/README.md

     sunbeam run --configfile=sunbeam_config.yml --use-conda all_metaphlan

+*Alternatively*

+You can pre-install the conda environment like so:

+    conda create -n metaphlan -c bioconda bowtie2 metaphlan2

+And then uncomment the lines in the sbx_metaphlan.rules file that look like this:

+    #conda activate metaphlan

 The default MetaPhlAn2 database will be downloaded and stored inside the original Sunbeam Conda environment in `$CONDA_PREFIX/opt/metaphlan_databases`.